 Using Metacognitive States to Explore Your True Self

-When you practise mindfulness to disengage from the contents of your mind and its continual stimulation, you can allow yourself to be.
-It is through your experience of pure being that your false identifications, including the labels that you and others have put on yourself, can fall away.
-You can then explore who you truly are by opening up to your spiritual nature and everything about you that was shrouded by your mind’s reactivity.
+When you practise mindfulness to disengage from the contents of your mind and its continual stimulation, you can allow yourself to be present in the infinity of the moment.
+It is through this presence and your experience of pure being, unmediated by reactive thought, that your false identifications, including the labels that you and others have put on yourself, can fall away.
+Conceptual overlays projected onto reality that limit your experience also fall away.
+The fragmentary experience of reality gives way to an increasingly unitive, infinite one that, if fully embraced and explored without resistance, can open the door to spiritual reality.
+You can then explore who you truly are by opening up to your spiritual nature and everything about you that was shrouded by your mind’s reactivity, conceptual overlays, and rational reductivism.

 Summary

-Next Step: the development of metacognitive states is a key part of my Mindfulness-Based Self-Development strategy.
-To discover how to use metcognitive states to enhance your self-development and wellbeing, book a Guidance Call.
+Next Step: Developing metacognitive states is a key part of Spiritual Self-Development.
+To discover how to accelerate your spiritual growth and wellness through metacognitive awareness, book a Guidance Call now.

 References